 Sponsor a quarter, a half, one, or multiple acres of Alberta farmland.

-Tangibly sow seeds of hope that will be multiplied up to 4 times at the end of the harvesting season.
-One acre costs $300 to farm.
+Tangibly sow seeds of hope that may be multiplied up to 4 times at the end of the harvesting season.
+One acre costs $350 to farm.

 No matter the size of your gift, your support will GROW to give security and hope to women, children, and men suffering from severe hunger.